apache/jena-site/source/documentation/geosparql/__index.md

 variation in values may occur between different systems.

-The following table gives some examples of units that are supported (additional units can be added to the `UnitsRegistry` using the `javax.measure.Unit` API.
+The following table gives some examples of units that are supported (additional units can be added to the `UnitsRegistry` using the `javax.measure.Unit` API).
-These URI are all in the namespace `http://www.opengis.net/def/uom/OGC/1.0/` and here use the prefix `units`.
+These URIs are all in the namespace `http://www.opengis.net/def/uom/OGC/1.0/` and here use the prefix `units`.

 URI | Description